rhdtownsend/gyre/doc/source/user-guide/understanding-grids/spatial-grids.rst

 where the displacement perturbation :math:`\vxi` is rapidly varying.
-Within the subinterval :math:`[x_{k},x_{k+1}]`, the :math:`y_{1}` and :math:`y_{2}` solutions (see the :ref:`dimless-form` section) take the approximate form
+Within the subinterval :math:`[x_{k},x_{k+1}]`, the :math:`y_{1}` and :math:`y_{2}` solutions (see the :ref:`osc-dimless-form` section) take the approximate form

 .. math::